DucTranDinh142/Mansion-Mania/README.md

 *3 new status effect, now if elemental damage was strucked, the damage taker will have debuff depends on what is damage dealer major element stat \n
 *3 new enemy, each deal a kind of elemental damage;
 *Last but not least, a functionable skilltree!
 Try all skills for yourself, but be careful, for unlock some skills are gonna forever lock some others.
+Current version Major Update Note: Alpha v1 - Everything There is only a boss left